AusbelDev/mcp-kimai/README.md

 ## 🎯 Purpose

-This MCP server provides a simple bridge between Claude Desktop and your company’s **Kimai** time-tracking system (`https://kimai.mindfactory.com.mx/`), allowing you to:
+This MCP server provides a simple bridge between Claude Desktop and your company’s **Kimai** time-tracking system, allowing you to:

 - Browse activities and projects
 - Create and edit activities